Bijou Theater (Chicago): Controversy

-Jeffrey Dahmer frequented the Bijou Theater and Jeremiah Weinberger, a theater customer service representative, was one of his murder victims.
+Jeffrey Dahmer frequented the Bijou Theater, and Jeremiah Weinberger, who worked at the theater, was one of his murder victims; Dahmer met Weinberger at the nearby Carol's Speakeasy in July 1991 and killed him in Milwaukee.
 During the Dahmer trials, many gay establishments, such as bathhouses and gay clubs, were left vacant or less busy than usual due to the gruesome details of these murders and fears from the community of falling victim.

-In January and February 1975, the theater showed the controversial gay pornographic feature film, Him by Ed D. Louie, which focused on a young man with a sexual fixation on Jesus Christ.
-As of 2025, no copy of the film has been found and it is now classified as a lost film, with some claiming that it was a hoax.
+In January and February 1975, the theater showed the gay pornographic feature film Him by Ed D. Louie, which focused on a young man with a sexual fixation on Jesus Christ.
+As of 2025, no copy of the film has been found and it is classified as a lost film, with some sources suggesting that it was a hoax.

-On September 21, 1976, co-owner Paul Gonsky was murdered by Frank Schweihs, a criminal who often robbed pornography stores in the Old Town neighborhood.
+On September 21, 1976, co-owner Paul Gonsky was murdered in Old Town; the killing has been linked to Frank Schweihs, a Chicago Outfit enforcer associated with the area's pornography rackets, though he was never charged in connection with it.

-Involvement with Queer Politics
+Involvement with queer politics

-As with many other Gay and Lesbian Theater during the 1960's, the presence of these communities allowed others to express themselves freely and spread ideas of acceptable and identity in a safe place.
+As with many other gay and lesbian theaters during the 1960s, the presence of these communities allowed others to express themselves freely and spread ideas of acceptance and identity in a safe place.
 Specifically, sex theaters, such as the Bijou, pushed boundaries between theater and pornography films, and it played a significant role in the development of the gay pornography industry, which became an important cultural and economic force for the LGBT community.
 It allowed the conversation to open up about sexual health and safety in LGBT spaces, exhibiting how pornography should not be strictly heteronormative.

-Gay erotic theater thrived due to the confluences of gay activism and a push for visibility, the deteriorating obscenity laws that often targeted queer communities, demands of a gay consumer base, and a broad spirit of self expression.
+Gay erotic theater thrived due to the confluence of gay activism and a push for visibility, the deteriorating obscenity laws that often targeted queer communities, demands of a gay consumer base, and a broad spirit of self expression.
 Before its opening in 1970, the Stonewall riots in 1969 created a political push for the visibility and acceptance of LGBT individuals.

-The Bijou Theater also played a role in the development of HIV/AIDs activism in the 1980's and 1990's.
-The theater received criticism for unsafe sex practices during the early years of the pandemic, but it also became a site for HIV/AIDs education and outreach, providing a space for activists to distribute condoms and material on safe homosexual sex practices.
+The Bijou Theater also played a role in the development of HIV/AIDS activism in the 1980s and 1990s.
+The theater received criticism for unsafe sex practices during the early years of the pandemic, but it also became a site for HIV/AIDS education and outreach, providing a space for activists to distribute condoms and material on safe homosexual sex practices.
 In 1985, the theater published a booklet of safe sex guidelines called "Safe Sex: It Can Save Your Life" and started exclusively using condoms in all pornographic films by 1987.